victor-gil-sepulveda/pyProCT/README.md

 - _"compression"_ : Reduces the redundancy of the trajectory using the resulting clustering.
 	Parameters:
 	- _"file"_: The name of the output file without extension.
 Default "compressed"(.pdb)
+	- _""final_number_of_frames""_: The expected (minimum) number of frames of the compressed file.
 	- _"type"_: The method used to get samples from each cluster.
 Options:
 		- "RANDOM": Gets a random sample of the elements of each cluster.
 		- "KMEDOIDS": Applies the k-medoids algorithm to the elements of a cluster and stores the representatives.
 		Default: "KMEDOIDS".
 - _"cluster_stats"_: Generates a human readable file with the distances between cluster centers and their diameters.
 	Parameters:
 	- _"file"_: The name of the output file without extension (will be sotred into the results folder).
 Default: "per_cluster_stats"(.csv).